 Zero trust security is an IT security model that requires strict identity verification for every person and device trying to access resources on a private network, regardless of whether they are sitting within or outside of the network perimeter.
-No single specific technology is associated with zero trust; it is a holistic approach to network security that incorporates several different principles and technologies.
+No single specific technology is associated with zero trust architecture; it is a holistic approach to network security that incorporates several different principles and technologies.

 Traditional IT network security is based on the castle-and-moat concept.
 In castle-and-moat security, it is hard to obtain access from outside the network, but everyone inside the network is trusted by default.
 The problem with this approach is that once an attacker gains access to the network, they have free reign over everything inside.